 Kinsal is a well-known company with a reputation for delivering products to suit the individual needs of the customer.

-You can design a unique chair based on your very own budget and requirements.
+You can design a unique one based on your very own budget and requirements.

 It has a back-rest area of 36.5 inches (Height) and 22 inches (Width) and a seating area of 22 inches (Width) and 23 inches, so there is a good amount of real estate available, even for big guys.

-The only issues I have with this chair is the leather backing can get quite sticky over time, and the Velcro fixtures for the ergonomic pillows unstrap and fall off to greater use.
+The only issues I have with this one is the leather backing can get quite sticky over time, and the Velcro fixtures for the ergonomic pillows unstrap and fall off to greater use.

 The adjustable armrest is a bit of a concern, if you lean on them too much, they tend to feel a little more flimsy than usual, but this is just a small concern.
 Like anything else, if you take care of it, it will take care of you too.